SungJJinKang/SungJJinKang.github.io/_posts/2021-10-24-fast_dynamic_cast.markdown

 {
 	//!!!!!!!!!!!!
 	//Never change static to extern. static give hint to compiler that this definition is used only in source file(.cpp)
-	//								 Then Compiler remove this functions definition from compiler if it is called only at compile time template <typename BASE_DOBJECT_TYPE_CLASS>
+	//								 Then Compiler remove this functions definition From compiler if it is called only at compile time template <typename BASE_DOBJECT_TYPE_CLASS>
 	static constexpr void BASE_CHAIN_HILLCLIMB_COUNT(size_t& base_chain_count)
 	{